 Inner Child Meditation

 I know it can be hard to remember, but each and every one of us was once a small child.
-We have all been hurt, traumatized, or neglected.
+We’ve all been hurt, traumatized, or neglected.
 When all we may have wanted was love, we received the opposite.
-All of us have suffered in some way, and unfortunately, most adults are still carrying this pain around with them, acting as if they are that nine year old boy bullied viciously in school.
+All of us have suffered in some way.
+Unfortunately, most adults are still carrying this pain around with them, acting as if they are that nine year old boy bullied viciously in school.

 Hurt people hurt people.
 That is as simple as it gets.
-And, until we are healed completely we may continue to take our distress out on those around us.
-Remember this fact as you move forward, and your view of some of the most difficult people in your life will soon transform.
+And, until we’re healed completely we may continue to take our distress out on those around us.
+Remember this fact as you move forward.
+With it, your view of some of the most difficult people in your life will soon transform.

 Ho’oponopono Prayer – “I’m sorry, I love you.
 Please forgive me, Thank you.”

 I stumbled upon this prayer back in 2014 when I was going through a breakup after seven years on and off together.
-I had fought the inevitable for two years prior, but finally understood that no matter what the consequences, I had to kick my then-boyfriend out of the house and begin a new way of life.
-I was depressed, had developed a drinking problem, and became a shell of the person I once was.
+I had fought the inevitable for two years prior.
+It finally hit me that no matter the consequences, I had to kick my then-boyfriend out of the house and begin a new way of life.
+Depression had consumed me, along with a drinking problem, and I’d became a shell of the person I once was.